 Centre closes on Thursday 23 December 2021 and reopens on Monday 17 January 2022.

 - Te Whare Kōhungahunga o UC | Early Childhood Learning Centre (University operated)

 116 Ilam Road

-Over the summer months several central campus food outlets will be open along with Collective Cafe on the Dovedale campus.
+Over the summer months several Ilam campus food outlets will be open.

-The Health Centre email is intermittently answered for things like repeat prescriptions and general enquiries.
+The Health Centre email is intermittently checked for repeat prescriptions and general enquiries (email@example.com).

 This is your first point of contact for IT services.
-You can make a request through the self-service portal, or by phone.
+You can make a request through the self-service portal.

 You can also visit the IT Service Desk in the Central Library (Puaka-James Hight), 8:00 am - 5:00 pm Monday to Friday.